 Eventually only a handful of people worshiped those who had fallen, hoping endlessly for their return and an end to this insanity.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DanniCat BlackWrite a Review